Atomistic modelling of friction of Cu and Au nanoparticles adsorbed on graphene: Acknowledgements

 \section{Acknowledgements}

-A.V.K. and N.V.P. thank the Ministry of Education and Science, Youth and Sports of Ukraine (MESYSU) for supporting this work by the grant ``Modeling of friction of metal nanoparticles and boundary liquid films which interact with atomically flat surfaces'' (No. 0112U001380).
+A.V.K. and N.V.P. thank the Ministry of Education and Science, Youth and Sports of Ukraine (MESYSU) for supporting this work by the grant ``Modelling the friction of metal nanoparticles and boundary liquid films which interact with atomically flat surfaces'' (No. 0112U001380).
 A.V.K. acknowledges a grant from MESYSU for a research visit to the Forschungszentrum J\"ulich (Germany).